 - Chat is important for a quick real-time conversation about something time-sensitive, but it can also be distracting, difficult to search, and hard to keep track of action items.

 - In Asana, use conversations to communicate with your teammates on tasks or projects.
 The history of the conversation will be accessible and searchable later, and due dates and assignees will be clear.

-- If your organization uses Slack or Hipchat, you can use an integration to communicate information between both the chat platform and Asana.
+- If your organization uses Slack you can use an integration to communicate information between both the chat platform and Asana.

 - Calendars are created separately from your work, so if something changes, you need to update it in two places or risk one of them being outdated/undocumented.
 Double entry is a time waster!